rlautan/recras-wordpress-plugin/readme.md

 Self install:

 1. Upload the `recras-wordpress-plugin` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+Using Composer:

+1. Type `composer require recras/recras-wordpress-plugin` in your terminal
+1. The plugin will automatically be installed in the `/wp-content/plugins/` directory by using Composer Installers
+1. Activate the plugin through the 'Plugins' menu in WordPress

 ## Support